Hermitian adjoint: Hermitian operators

 In some sense, these operators play the role of the real numbers (being equal to their own "complex conjugate") and form a real vector space.
 They serve as the model of real-valued observables in quantum mechanics.
 See the article on self-adjoint operators for a full treatment.

-Adjoints of antilinear operators
+Adjoints of conjugate-linear operators

-For an antilinear operator the definition of adjoint needs to be adjusted in order to compensate for the complex conjugation.
-An adjoint operator of the antilinear operator A on a complex Hilbert space H is an antilinear operator A^{∗} : H → H with the property:
+For a conjugate-linear operator the definition of adjoint needs to be adjusted in order to compensate for the complex conjugation.
+An adjoint operator of the conjugate-linear operator A on a complex Hilbert space H is an conjugate-linear operator A^{∗} : H → H with the property: